-The development of stock (measured) and fishery is shown in Figure 5.
-The 2002 and 2003 catch data represents those fishery within the winter survey area only.
-A major portion of the total catch in these two year were from the East China Sea and east of the survey area in the Yellow Sea.
+The development of stock (measured) and fishery is shown in Fig. 6, and the development of the total mortality is shown in Fig. 7.
+In the last three years an additional catch of anchovy has been landed from the East China Sea and east of the survey area in the Yellow Sea.

-The catch-stock development in1995-2004 confirms the conclusion drawn in previous year's report.
-When the catches approach the F.1 level (0.52 mill. tonnes), the stock is reduced to about 2 mill. tonnes, and is depleted when the yearly catches result in F-values above Fmax (catches > 0.56 mill. tonnes).
-The stock in 2002-2003 was fished down to some 3% of the estimated virgin stock (3.5 mill. tonnes).
-The 2004 stock estimate showed a slightly higher abundance mainly due to higher recruitment in relation to the spawning stock (Figure 6).
+Figure 6 confirms the conclusion drawn in previous year's report.
+When the catches approach the level of 0.5 million tonnes, the stock is reduced to about 2 million tonnes, and is depleted when the yearly catches result in F-values above F{max} (catches > 0.55 million tonnes).
+The stock in 2001-2002 was fished down to some 5% of the estimated virgin stock (3.5 mill. tonnes), and has remained at low level in later years yielding catches of less than 100,000 tonnes a year.
+It should be noted that this development of stock and yield is in accordance with the prediction made by the workshop in 2001 (Anon 2001).